 Of course, we strongly believe that to get the best bare-shell finish for your Porsche, you should take advantage of soda and media blasting services.
 Soda cleans the paint away without the worry of damage.
 It’s great on areas such as the roof, bonnet and front wings on Porsches.
 Soda isn’t powerful enough to remove rust or filler though.
 For that we utilise crushed glass media.
 This process removes tougher coatings, still with minimal concerns around heat distortion.
 Crushed glass also leaves the surface with a slight key, so it’s ready to paint.

 The other option to remove paint from a Porsche is chemical stripping.
 This process involves heating up your vehicle, then completely submerging it in a variety of chemicals (acid and neutraliser) which attack the various coatings making them peel away.
-There are concerns surrounding the long term reliability of this process (acid leeching), it’s also worth noting that aluminium, carbon fibre and thin steels should not be acid dipped.
+There are concerns surrounding the long term reliability of this process and it’s also worth noting that aluminium, carbon fibre and thin steel should not be acid dipped.

 Practically every car produced by German manufacturers from the 1950’s through to the 1990’s has a particularly tough variety of underseal applied.
 We’ve tried and tested a variety of stripping methods – from acid dipping to shot blasting.
 The only thing that works to remove the underseal seems to be burning it and then attacking with a wire brush.
 Understandably, we don’t offer this as a service, and wouldn’t recommend it (just ask Google how often rust gets into your eyes!).

 In truth, if the underseal is this tricky to remove, then it must be doing it’s job of protecting the steel shell.
 As a general rule, we remove the paint covering the underseal, and any bits that maybe loose/flaking.
-These areas can then be re-applied if required.
+These areas are left exposed so that you can see where new underseal needs to be applied.

 If you want to attempt removing the underseal with a wire brush, we can remove the residual ‘bits’ for you (as they’ll be loose by this point!) as part of a complete shell clean.